MENA’s Social App Adds Online Games using Edgegap's Game Server Orchestration

 After some research, the team found Edgegap.

 Edgegap’s game server hosting and orchestration deploys game servers on the world’s first, and largest, regionless edge network, at a single universal price.
-Which means WOLF Qanawat can deploy servers on-demand, and just-in-time, seamlessly for both their MENA-based users alongside those around the world cost effectively.
+Which means WOLF Qanawat can deploy servers on-demand, and just-in-time, seamlessly for both its MENA-based users alongside those around the world cost effectively.

 It's intuitive and easy to set up your connection to your Edgegap account and with the tutorials provided you can have something up and running incredibly fast.

-Edgegap support/members were very approachable and helpful when it came to us wanting to understand how to integrate with the Edgegap service.
+Edgegap’s support team was very approachable and helpful when it came to us wanting to understand how to integrate with the Edgegap service.

 Additionally, Edgegap’s platform and its managed infrastructure solution helped WOLF across specific areas: